Skip to main content

 Start gently

-Instead of rushing out of bed, take a few minutes to stretch or breathe deeply.
-Sudden movement can cause a spike in morning blood pressure, so easing into your day helps your body adjust more smoothly.
+Instead of rushing out of bed, allow a few quiet minutes to stretch or breathe deeply.

 Hydrate early

-Drinking a glass of water after waking helps rehydrate your body and supports blood flow, especially after hours of sleep.
-This simple habit gives your cardiovascular system a smoother start.
+Drinking a glass of water soon after waking supports circulation and rehydration after hours of sleep.

 Get morning light